Same-sex marriage in the Isle of Man

 Same-sex marriage has been legal in the Isle of Man since 22 July 2016.
-Legislation to open marriage to same-sex couples passed the House of Keys on 8 March 2016 and the Legislative Council on 26 April.
-It received royal assent on 13 July and took effect on 22 July.
+Legislation to open marriage to same-sex couples passed the House of Keys on 8 March 2016 by a 17–3 vote and the Legislative Council on 26 April by a 6–3 vote.
+It received royal assent on 13 July and took effect nine days later.
 The Isle of Man was the first Crown Dependency of the United Kingdom to legalise same-sex marriage.

 The Isle of Man has also recognised same-sex civil partnerships providing several, but not all, of the rights and benefits of marriage since 6 April 2011.

 Civil partnerships

 As of 2005, couples who have entered into a civil partnership in the United Kingdom are recognised by the Department of Health and Social Care for pension purposes.
 The other rights of a civil partnership were not provided.
 In March 2009, Chief Minister Tony Brown announced that civil partnerships, known in Manx as commeeys theayagh (/gv/), or shesheeys theayagh (/gv/), would be introduced in the Isle of Man in October 2009.
-This bill would be modelled on the UK one, providing same-sex couples with nearly all of the rights and responsibilities of marriage.
+This bill would be modelled on the United Kingdom's Civil Partnership Act 2004, providing same-sex couples with nearly all of the rights and responsibilities of marriage.

 In February 2010, the civil partnership bill was introduced by the Manx Government and had its first reading in the House of Keys.
 The bill was passed 19 to 3 in its second reading on 30 March.
 Further progress towards the passage of the bill was due to have taken place on 27 April, but was delayed for technical reasons.
 The bill passed the clauses stage on 25 May, and was approved in its third reading on 22 June.
 On 29 June, the bill had its first reading in the Legislative Council.
 It passed second reading on 26 October, the clauses stage on 9 November, and third reading on 23 November.
 The legislation was signed into law on 15 March 2011 by Lieutenant Governor Paul Haddacks, and took effect on 6 April 2011.

 Same-sex marriages from England, Wales and Scotland were recognised as civil partnerships on the island from 2014 until legalisation in July 2016.
-In 2016, along with the legalisation of same-sex marriage, civil partnerships were opened to opposite-sex couples.
+Civil partnerships were opened to opposite-sex couples in the Isle of Man in 2016, alongside the legalisation of same-sex marriage.